07th-mod/umineko-question/readme.md

 <br>
 <br>

+# Developer Information

+## Branches

+**ALL DEVELOPMENT NOW HAPPENS ON THE `1080p` BRANCH!**

+Do not make any code changes to the `master` branch.

+I'm waiting until the new installer is ready before merging the 1080p branch into master (as the old installer still relies on the 'master' branch).

+## Important information

+Generally, you only want to look at the main umineko script, on the '1080p' branch.

+The main umineko script file for development is located in `InDevelopment\ManualUpdates\0.utf`

+## Folder structure:

+- `InDevelopment\ManualUpdates\0.utf`: The main umineko script file, where development happens
+- `InDevelopment\UminekoVoiceParser`: The c# project which was initially used to merge the voice lines from the old script to the new script
+- `dev`: This folder contains the (I believe) original script files.
+Usually you don't use this folder unless you need to check something
+- `image_resizing`: This folder contains xnConvert scripts which can be used to resize PS3 backgrounds etc.
+- `tools\VoicePuter`: Contains a c# project which was used to port the japanese voices for the question and answer arcs.
+- `tools\adv_mod`: Contains an abandoned c# project which was used to add ADV mode - however please don't use that as reference, the final ADV mode was NOT implemented using this project.
+- `umihook`: Contains a project which was used to hook file accesses of the game and play back the PS3 .at3 files externally (as the game doesn't support .at3 files).
+It would probably be easier to either capture the output from debug mode or recompile the game if you really want to attempt this.
+The audio quality probably wouldn't be improved significantly even with this method.
+- `widescreen`: contains old python scripts used for converting widescreen (consider removal of this folder).
+The answer arcs repository has more up-to-date scripts.
+- `POnscripter_Video_Encode_Settings.txt`: Contains ffmpeg settings used for encoding the videos - however you may still need to play around with the settings and test within the game to make sure they work.

 # Umineko no Naku Koro ni (Question Arcs)

 This patch aims to modify the newest release of Umineko by MangaGamer, changing its assets to replicate the PS3 version of the game.